apd10/apd10.github.io/_pages/about.md

 ❕For highlights of previous news .. refer to the CV

-*LMPodcast is AI generated and hence imperfect.
-I just like AI talking about my work!
+*LMPodcast is AI generated and hence imperfect.It often makes incorrect statements about the claims / results in the paper.